FAQ About Mass Tort Lawsuits

 - The Aggregation Dilemma

-Difference between a class action and mass tort?
+Difference between a class action and a mass tort?

 Most people confuse mass tort cases for class action cases because they are similar in many ways.
 They both include a large group of plaintiffs that either suffered from similar injuries or developed similar illnesses from the same product or service taken or used.
 Both are combined lawsuits that are treated as a group.
 However, they are different because of how they operate in the courts and court proceedings.